 Series: Kane Chronicles #3

-Other books by this author that I've reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer.
+Other books by this author that I've reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer, The Hammer of Thor.

 Third in the Kane Chronicles urban fantasy series for young adults and revolving around a troupe of young magicians using Egyptian magic and hoping to save the world from Chaos.

 What a load of rubbish!
 Oh, the central storyline is good; it’s Riordan’s execution that had me gagging my way through.
 Was he in a hurry or something?
 Had a sudden fit of dumb?